Crispy Savory Waffles

 • Eggs.
 Eggs are responsible for the structure of the batter.
 They also add flavor and richness.

 • Greek yogurt.
 My secret ingredient!
-It not only adds extra protein to the recipe but keeps the middles of the waffles soft.
+It not only adds extra protein to the recipe but also keeps the middles of the waffles soft.
 Not a fan of Greek yogurt?
 Try sour cream.

 • Self-rising flour.
 Skip the expensive pre-made stuff and make my homemade self rising flour.